-Q fever usually is a mild disease with flu-like symptoms.
+Q fever is an infection caused by the bacterium Coxiella burnetii.
+Q fever is usually a mild disease with flu-like symptoms.
 Many people have no symptoms at all.
-But in a small percentage of people, the infection can resurface years later.
+In a small percentage of people, the infection can resurface years later.
 This more deadly form of Q fever can damage your heart, liver, brain and lungs.

 Q fever is transmitted to humans by animals, most commonly sheep, goats and cattle.
 When you inhale barnyard dust particles contaminated by infected animals, you may become infected.
-High-risk occupations include farmers, veterinarians and people who work with sheep in research labs.
+High-risk occupations include farming, veterinary medicine and animal research.

-The mild form of Q fever typically clears up within a few weeks with no treatment.
-But if Q fever recurs, you may need to take a combination of antibiotics for at least 18 months.
+Mild cases of Q fever clear up quickly with antibiotic treatment.
+But if Q fever recurs, you may need to take antibiotics for at least 18 months.

 You Are ...
 The Campaign for Mayo Clinic